UnkindPartition/tasty/README.md

 all letters, and prepend `TASTY_`.
 For example, the environment equivalent of `--smallcheck-depth` is `TASTY_SMALLCHECK_DEPTH`.
 To turn on a switch (such as `TASTY_HIDE_SUCCESSES`), set the variable to `True`.

+Note on boolean options: by convention, boolean ("on/off") options are specified using a switch on the command line, for example `--quickcheck-show-replay` instead of `--quickcheck-show-replay=true`.
+However, when passed via the environment, the option value needs to be `True` or `False` (case-insensitive), e.g. `TASTY_QUICKCHECK_SHOW_REPLAY=true`.

 If you're using a non-console runner, please refer to its documentation to find out how to configure options during the run time.